Broken Heroes

 "Broken Heroes" is a song by English soft rock musician Chris Norman, released as a single in 1988.
 It appears as the first track on the 1988 compilation album, Hits from the Heart.
-The song, produced and written by Dieter Bohlen, one half of Modern Talking, was a top 10 hit in Germany and Austria, peaking at numbers 3 and 7, respectively.
+The song, produced and written by Dieter Bohlen, one half of Modern Talking, was a top 10 hit in West Germany and Austria, peaking at numbers three and seven, respectively.

 "Broken Heroes" was the soundtrack to the German film, Tatort: Gebrochene Blüten.